grenadeComing/Lean_Translation_Agent/README.md

-# Lean Translation Agent
+# Agentic Lean Auformalization (ALA)

-A sophisticated AI-powered system for translating natural language mathematical statements into formal Lean4 proofs using OpenAI's GPT-4 and retrieval-augmented generation.
+A sophisticated AI-agent for translating natural language mathematical statements into formal Lean4 proofs using OpenAI's model and self-defined tools.

 ### Project Structure